-In New South Wales the Environmental Planning and Assessment Act 1979 and the Environmental Planning and Assessment Regulation 1994 regulate matters relating to siteworks associated with the erection of a building, including the safeguarding of excavations and backfilling, provisions of retaining walls to prevent soil movement, and support for neighbouring buildings.
+In New South Wales the consent authority can determine to place controls on siteworks associated with the erection of a building, by imposing conditions when it grants development consent.
+These controls can include the safeguarding of excavations and backfilling, provision of retaining walls to prevent soil movement, and support for neighbouring buildings.
+Information addressing siteworks can be found in the Department of Planning's Act and Regulation note "Health, safety and amenity during construction."